zahemen9900/AdaptIQ/UPDATES.md

 4. Schedule preferences
 5. Personal information and goals

-The collected data is used to generate an initial personalized schedule and is stored in localStorage for persistence.
+The collected data is used to generate an initial personalized schedule and is stored in both localStorage for persistence and Firebase for cloud synchronization.

 ### Dashboard Interface